hiveot/hivekit/docs/hivekit.md

 ### Constructing a basic IoT Sensor or Actuator

-Most WoT sensors have in common that they contain logic to read their state from the hardware or write a new state when an actuator.
-Often there is the ability to update a configuration.
+Most IoT devices have in common that they contain logic to read their current state and update writable state such as configuration or actuator value.

-Connected devices also have the ability to export their data or import new state through a web interface or some kind of messaging protocol.
+Connected devices also have the ability to export their state or import new state,through a web interface or some kind of messaging protocol.

-Actuators will likely have authentication built-in to ensure only people with the sufficient permissions can initiate the actuator and modify the configuration.
+Most devices will have some form of authentication built-in to ensure only people with the sufficient permissions can read and modify the device.

 Sometimes there is a logging capability to assist users in troubleshooting.

-These steps are common across devices and except for the first step, the rest can be standardized as reusable modules:
+These steps are common across devices and, except for the first step, can be standardized as reusable modules:

 1. read/write hardware - this is device specific
 2. run a server to receive connections and messages